warpdotdev/keysets/README.md

 1. Delete `~/.warp/keybindings.yaml`
 2. Rename the back up you created in step (2) above back to `keybindings.yaml`
 3. Restart Warp

+## Contribution

+We welcome and appreciate any contributions!
+The existing preset files should serve as an example for the format, while the a more comprehensive description of the file format is available in [FORMAT.md](FORMAT.md)